fernandopf/ThinkRProject/README.md

 ### Installing

-After installing the dependecies and downloading the packages, you can install it by running the command:
+After installing the dependecies and downloading the packages, you can install it by running the following command.

 ```
 install.package(<directory of the package>")

 ```

 ### Loading the package